 You know what that means?
 You could nearly triple your conversions without increasing your ad spend!

-Are you getting the most out of your AdWords impressions?
+Are you getting the most out of your Google Ads impressions?

 Impression share is often easy to ignore, but maximizing your impression share for high-performing keywords can be an incredibly effective way to improve the performance of your PPC advertising.